valory-xyz/docs/docs/protocol/tokenomics.md

 Let us briefly present how the staking model for agents and component code incentivizes software developers:

-1. Developers stake agents and/or components on-chain by [minting they software packages as NFTs](./mint_packages_nfts.md#mint-a-component).
+1. Developers stake agents and/or components on-chain by [minting their software packages as NFTs](./mint_packages_nfts.md#mint-a-component).
 2. Service owners use staked agents and components to create autonomous services.
 Then they [mint their service](./mint_packages_nfts.md#mint-a-service) in the Autonolas Protocol.
 3. Services can receive ETH donations through the Autonolas Protocol as a sign of recognition for their effort and utility.